martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 * Click the Submit Changes button at the bottom of the page.
 You will return to the home page.
 Your new password and name will be required the next time you log in.

+### Disable security
+Leave the Disable security box unchecked unless you have a very good reason to disable password protection.

+### Login name
+Enter the Login name.
+This will be admin on a new installation.

+### Current password
+Enter the current password in the first text box.
+This will be opendoor on a new installation.

+### New password
+Enter your new password into the the boxes labeled New password.

+### Confirm password
+Enter your Confirm into the the boxes labeled Confirm password.

 ### Aditional users
 After clicking on the button, a page will open where we can create and possibly edit new users to access the system.